ShHsLin/auto_isoTNS/README.md

 #### Target project
 - isoTNS with mosesmove
 - isoTNS with GD
-- applications with quantum circuits
+- applications with quantum circuits: See <https://github.com/ShHsLin/complexity_and_entanglement>

 #### TODO: